ossrs/srs-docs/src/pages/faq-srs-stack.md

 If you need to disable this feature, you can set the target folder to be empty.

+Please pay special attention not to mount the entire `/data` or `/data/record` directory to the cloud drive.
+The Record directory contains many temporary files, and accessing this directory while previewing recorded streams can cause significant stress on the cloud storage, potentially leading to suspension.
+It is recommended to use the `/data/srs-s3-bucket` directory or more specific subdirectories, such as `/data/srs-s3-bucket/yours`.

 Please note that it is essential to mount the directory under the `/data` subdirectory for SRS Stack to access it properly.
 If you can only mount to other directories, it is recommended to use Docker to start SRS Stack and specify `-v /your-host-dir:/data/srs-s3-bucket`, allowing SRS Stack to access the files.